WEAVE

 Reviewed by the Sacramento Region Community Foundation

-Incorporated in 1978, WEAVE provides comprehensive crisis intervention, counseling, and legal services to all survivors of domestic violence, dating violence, sexual assault, sex trafficking, and stalking and builds knowledge through high-quality education and training programs.
+Incorporated in 1978, WEAVE provides comprehensive services to survivors of domestic violence, dating violence, sexual assault, sex trafficking, and stalking and builds knowledge through high-quality education and training programs.
+WEAVE knows that ending violence takes the whole community working together.
+We believe that when everyone acts, violence ends.

-- Trauma-informed individual therapeutic and psychoeducational group counseling - Legal assistance including limited scope and full scope representation related to family law matters, civil law options for survivors of sexual assault, and vacature petitions for victims of sex trafficking.
+Attorney-provided legal assistance for family law matters, civil law options for survivors of sexual assault, and vacature petitions for victims of sex trafficking;

 Giving Activity